 If you are an experienced Finish Carpenter, or a capable woodworker, almost anything can be done.

-To tell you that it will be EASY would be greatly understating the possibility of you measuring wrong!
-It is HARD to get it right.
+To tell you that it will be SIMPLE would be understating the possibility of you measuring wrong!
+It is NOT SIMPLE to get it right.
 (I have measured over 5,000 refacing jobs, so I have the hang of it now).

 When a cabinet has a "FACE FRAME" and the doors overlay the face frame by 1/2" (or thereabouts), you decide what size to make the door based on the OPENING SIZE of the cabinet.